kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 ### Find account name

-The event object contains a field `params`.
-The first parameter in this array is the Webauthn Guard account (w:account).
-Use the value of this field to retrieve the Webauthn Wallet account (c:account) by making a local transaction that calls the `get-account-name` function of the `webauthn-wallet` contract.
-The code example below uses the functional pattern for creating and executing transactions provided by the `@kadena/client` package.
-The gist of the Pact command to be executed is as follows and it is, of course, up to you what programming pattern you want to use to execute it locally.
+The event object you retrieve contains a `params` field.
+The first value in the `params` array is the `webauthn-guard` account.
+The `webauthn-guard` is an account with the `w:` prefix.
+Use the value of this field to retrieve the `webauthn-wallet` account—an account with the `c:` prefix—by making a local transaction that calls the `get-account-name` function of the `webauthn-wallet` contract.

+The gist of the Pact command to be executed is:

 ```pact
 `(n_eef68e581f767dd66c4d4c39ed922be944ede505.webauthn-wallet.get-account-name "w:lImvUWTPtU99aeL9IY8eSxqnbD6bIBzczlMqGlh6OLB:keys-any")`
 ```

-Add the following code to retrieve the Webauthn Wallet account name from the Webauthn Guard account name in the event.
+The following code example uses the functional programming pattern for creating and executing transactions provided by the `@kadena/client` package.
+After preparing the transaction and creating a client to connect to the Kadena test network, chain 14, the following code retrieves the `webauthn-wallet` account name from the `webauthn-guard` account name in the event.

 ```typescript
 // Existing implementation omitted for clarity.